Step Three

 Driving, payroll, communication methods, and household rhythms are clarified.

-Weekly alignment conversations are scheduled from the start.
+Weekly meetings are scheduled from the start.

 Small concerns are addressed before they grow.